mongodb/specifications/source/unified-test-format/unified-test-format.rst

 Open transactions can cause tests to block indiscriminately.
 When connected to MongoDB 3.6 or later, test runners SHOULD terminate all open transactions at the start of a test suite and after each failed test by killing all sessions in the cluster.
-Using the internal MongoClient, execute the ``killAllSessions`` command on either the primary or, if connected to a sharded cluster, all mongos servers.
+Using the internal MongoClient(s), execute the ``killAllSessions`` command on either the primary or, if connected to a sharded cluster, each mongos server.

 For example::